 - Return: As a general rule of thumb, we shoot for a 3-1 return over the first 12 months.

-“How many leads will I get” is not really a stupid question.
-It means the first-time advertisers (normally the business owner) are relatively new to advertising.
+“How many leads will I get” is not a silly question.
+It means the first-time advertisers (normally the business owner) are relatively new to advertising and have normal ROI concerns.
 The media planner or ad salesperson needs to educate, better communicating the strategy by drawing the big picture from start to finish.
+The client needs to trust their advertiser for this relationship to work.